 The Physics Bowl is sponsored by the American Association of Physics Teachers a(AAPT).
 Every April, approximately 10,000 students take a 40-question, 45-minute timed, multiple-choice test under their school’s supervision.
 The exam is designed to be challenging, with average scores of about 50 percent.
 Questions are based on topics and concepts covered in a typical high school physics course.

 The American Scholastic Competition Network is a non-profit organization dedicated to recognizing teachers and students and to promoting academic excellence.
 This is a triple-elimination tournament, which provides maximum opportunity for student participation.
-In addition to meeting students from around the country, there's plenty of time for sightseeing in the Chicago area.

 The Siemens Competition in Math, Science & Technology recognizes remarkable talent early on, fostering individual growth for high school students who are willing to challenge themselves through science research.
 Through this competition, students have an opportunity to achieve national recognition for science research projects that they complete in high school.
 It is administered by The College Board and funded by the Siemens Foundation.